mkrs90/weather-app/pseudocode.md

 # Pseudocode for weather-app

+What needs to happen overview:

+render the website when the website loads onload renderWebsite();
+       renderErrorBox();
+       renderWeatherPane();

+User will enter zipcode into input box user will click submit "Get Weather" zip code will be sent through api api will send back response with appropriate data data will populate the weatherPane();
+make the weatherPane visible to the user when available

+if the zipcode is not correct populate the errorbox with error message from the api call.

+START --> clickbutton() --> outputs zipcode
+input zipcode --> API call getWeatherData() --> outputs response from api (both data and errors) input api response --> funtion that displays the weather data or error - END

 ## Questions
     - How do we make sure the input only contains integers and can only contain 5 characters?
 When should we clear out the input or should we?
     - What endpoint are we using from the API?
 Are there query parameters to send over?
 Where do I put the API Key?